 Helmets are required for bike riders undder18 years old.

 What are the rules for riding on the road in Texas?

 Electric bikes are allowed on all roadways as far right as practicable except when making a left turn.
 Electric bikes are allowed on bike paths and trails unless posted otherwise.

 Laws and policies can change at any time rendering the above information outdated and non-applicable.
-EVELO strongly encourages checking with City, County, State and other local agencies for the most recent laws governing the proper, legal use of electric bicycles in your area.
+EVELO strongly encourages checking with City, County, State and other local agencies for the most recent laws governing the proper, legal use of eBikes in your area.
 Electric bikes are prohibited on sidewalks.